-- Beach Wheelchairs: To get one of two beach wheelchairs that go over sand, head to the Visitor Center to get the password code for the lock; open 9:30am to 4:30pm.
+- Beach Wheelchairs: To get one of two beach wheelchairs that go over sand, head to the Visitor Center to get the password code for the lock; open from 9:30am to 4:30pm.
 One chair can accommodate up to 300lbs and the other 500lbs.
 The lockers are located right next to the bridge.

 - Picnic Tables: At the farthest end of the parking lot is a picnic area where there are four tables with modified cooking grills.
 Space is open on either side of each table; plans are set for 2 of these tables to be extended for wheelchair access.
 You can also find a drinking fountain here and places to discharge trash and recyclable items.

 - Lagoon Trail Loop (1.5 miles): The portion of this trail that parallels Mitchell Road to Rodeo Beach is barrier-free.
-On the eastern boarder of the lagoon, parking blocks restrict barrier-free entrance at most points.
-The trail has one hill (8-10 degrees in grade) with relatively flat ground in between and basically no cross-slope.
-When heading up the hill in the north-east point of the lagoon, there is a barricade on the roadside of the trail, but the trail is open on the waterside.
+On the eastern border of the lagoon, parking blocks restrict barrier-free entrance at most points.
+The trail has one hill (8-10 degrees in grade) with relatively flat ground in between and no cross-slope.
+When heading up the hill at the northeast point of the lagoon, there is a barricade on the roadside of the trail, but the trail is open on the waterside.
 One of the accessible trailheads is at an unmarked, dirt parking lot, across from the lagoon on the north-east tip.
 No designated parking, but visitors can cross the road using the pedestrian crosswalk to reach the trail.
 Otherwise, park at a designated accessible parking spot at the bridge to the beach, where the beach wheelchairs are located.
-Barrier-free access ends at the top of the lagoon, where the trail continues down stairs or left into a dirt parking lot.
+Barrier-free access ends at the top of the lagoon, where the trail continues downstairs or left into a dirt parking lot.
 The Lagoon Trail does connect at the Visitor Center, but this trailhead is not accessible.
 Along Mitchell Road, parking blocks restrict access to this trail.

 - Battery Townsley Trail (1.5 miles, semi-loop): This steep, paved trail is a service road, Old Bunker Road, which takes visitors from Rodeo Beach to Battery Townsley and ends at the Marine Mammal Center.
-Paved parking lots are on either site of the semi-loop with designated accessible spots.
+Paved parking lots are on either side of the semi-loop with designated accessible spots.

 - Parking and Bathrooms: Right by the bridge, there are several designated accessible parking spaces, and at the end of the parking lot by the picnic tables and bathrooms, there are four more.
 This bathroom, with flush toilets, has two family-unisex units, plus both a men’s and women’s bathroom, each with an accessible stall.
-Bathrooms have grab-bars, roll-up sinks, and lowered hand-dryers.
+Bathrooms have grab-bars, roll-up sinks, and lowered hand dryers.
 This bathroom area is unique because it also has a shower with a bench, but the bench is far away and does not reach the water, so unless you have your own, the shower is not accessible.

-Batteries, Hiking Trails, Overlooks and a Lighthouse
+Batteries, Hiking Trails, Overlooks, and a Lighthouse

-- Battery Wallace and Picnic Area (0.1 miles): Located right above the Nike Missile Site, off Conzelman Road and after Battery Rathbone/Mclndoe.
-The picnic area has access to 3 tables that each have a barbecue grills.
+- Battery Wallace and Picnic Area (0.1 miles): Located right above the Nike Missile Site, off Conzelman Road, and after Battery Rathbone/Mclndoe.
+The picnic area has access to 3 tables that each have barbecue grills.
 None of the tables have extended tops.
-There is one van accessible parking spot and a vaulted toilet.
+There is one van-accessible parking spot and a vaulted toilet.
 From the parking spot, head across the road and to the left for about a dozen yards.
 The road is paved and there is a designated accessible pathway once you get closer to the battery.
 Access inside the battery is possible, but a curb, followed by grass prevents further exploration.

 - South Rodeo Beach Trail (0.2 miles, one-way): Not accessible; located right by the Batteries Loop trail in the same parking lot.
 The trail is a steep incline down to the ocean with a set of stairs at the end.

 - Rodeo Valley Trail (0.9-1.5 miles, one-way): The main trailhead is located off a paved parking lot with 5 designated handicapped spots on Bunker Road, with a modified, vaulted unisex toilet that was installed in 2016.
 The other trailhead is at an unmarked, dirt parking lot with one small building, located on the other side of the road from horse stables.
 The trail passes through a heavily vegetated part of the wetlands meadows, under some tree shade, across two bridges, and into grassland wildlife.
-This area is where birds, butterflies and dragonflies flutter and feed.
+This area is where birds, butterflies, and dragonflies flutter and feed.
 The Rodeo Valley Trail connects with both the Milwok and Bobcat Trails.

 - Milwork Trail (0.5 miles, one-way): The trailhead begins at a seemingly unmarked dirt parking lot with one building; an accessible portable toilet is around the corner.
 Trailhead signs may be difficult to spot from the road.
 This trail connects with the Rodeo Valley and Bobcat Trails before turning into other trails, and re-appears in the northwest section of Tennessee Valley.
 About a half-mile into the trail is a grove of eucalyptus trees.
-Due to battery life of a power wheelchair, the entire trail has not been completed.
+Due to the battery life of a power wheelchair, the entire trail has not been completed.

 - Bobcat Trail (one way): A section of it heads uphill to the top point while the lower portion travels through wetlands and meadows, alive with wildlife.
-After the intersection of the Bobcat and Rodeo Valley trailheads, the trail become bumpier due to larger rocks; grass is also growing in lined sections.
+After the intersection of the Bobcat and Rodeo Valley trailheads, the trail becomes bumpier due to larger rocks; the grass is also growing in lined sections.
 Also at this point, the trail begins to significantly climb in grade/slope.
 The trail meanders up the rocky hill overlooking the valley below with views of the ocean and continues inward east towards Tennessee Valley, connecting with other trails along the way.
-Due to battery life of a power wheelchair, the entire trail has not been completed.
+Due to the battery life of a power wheelchair, the entire trail has not been completed.

 - Battery Mendell Trail (0.2 miles, one-way): The Battery Mendell Trail takes you right past Battery Mendell to an overlook for Bird Island along the Pacific Ocean.
 Two accessible parking spots with van access are located at the trailhead right in front of a modified vaulted toilet.
 The first few yards have about a 4-5 degree incline and then the 10-foot-wide trail gradually meanders upwards.
 From the parking lot, the Mendell trail also travels northeast towards the Nike Missile Site.
 It runs along the road and cliff-side (no railing) with dips and some eroded sections.
 For safety reasons, this section of the trail is not recommended.

 - Point Bonita Lighthouse (0.5 Miles, one-way): The lighthouse is a main attraction of the park, but accessing it has its challenges and cautions.
 Wheelchair access inside the lighthouse is not possible.
 The trail is mostly paved and is a long incline down to the lighthouse; power assistance is recommended for the hike back to the trailhead.
 About a third of the way on the trail is an area that rangers estimate to be 18-22 degrees in grade, right along the cliffs.
 This section is heavily sprinkled with falling rocks, so traction becomes limited or non-existent.
 Once past this point, there are no more hills.
 Just past the trailhead is a sign for the cell phone audio tour.
-There is one van accessible parking space at the loop, and one also where Battery Mandell is located (addition spot at this trailhead along with vaulted toilets).
+There is one van-accessible parking space at the loop and one also where Battery Mandell is located (additional spot at this trailhead along with vaulted toilets).